pydio/cells-android-app/CONTRIBUTING.md

-# Contributing to Pydio Cells Android Client
+# Contributing to Pydio Cells Android Application

 *Pydio Cells is a free and open source project and we are very glad to welcome your contribution.
 To make the process as seamless as possible, we recommend you read this contribution guide*.